Thierry Bin: International career

 Thierry Bin expressed his desire to play for Cambodia early on but he could not make his official debut due to FIFA's guidelines on citizenship.
 Hence he mostly played in unofficial friendlies instead.
-In 2013, he was selected for the Cambodian national football team to play at the 2013 Southeast Asian Games.
+In 2013, he was selected for the Cambodia national football team to play at the 2013 Southeast Asian Games.

 He played his first national team match on 17 March 2015 in a 2018 World Cup qualifying match against Macau.
 He also scored the first goal of the match in the 28th minute.